-- Foreign exchange deposit (a deposit for protection of currency fluctuation)
+- Foreign exchange deposit (a deposit for protection againast currency fluctuation)

-At plain sight, these cost elements may seem fair.
+At first look, these cost elements may seem fair.
 They could theoretically be actual costs that are passed on to the client.
 However, these hidden cost items are so big that it raises questions.

-Below you will find a typical case where Patentrenewal.com is compared to two competitors on a real portfolio.
+Below you will find a typical case where Patentrenewal.com has compared two competitors on a real portfolio.

 You will see several interesting features in this table:

 - The official fees are not the same.
 Patentrenewal.com charges $20.801 while competitors charge $22.154 - $26.852.
 That is a big difference where there should not be any.
 The difference can only be explained as hidden profits or large inefficiencies in costs like bank fees & sub-par currency exchange rates.